LukasLichten/dotfiles/Readme.md

 SUBSYSTEMS=="input", ATTRS{id/product}=="b371", ATTRS{id/vendor}=="044f", ENV{ID_INPUT_JOYSTICK}="1", TAG+="uaccess"
 ```

+## Thunderbird
+Thunderbird uses it's own notification windows,
+not great on a tiling window managers as they tile and rearrange the entire desktop.

+Solution is to use the Scriptable Notifications Add-On,
+a script that converts new email into standard notifications for hyprnotify to handle is included.

+You have to install the Add-on, then change the path in `~/.mozilla/native-messaging-hosts/scriptableNotifications.json`, as it includes a hardcoded home folder.

 ## Licensing
 There are some images in `~/.config/hypr/lockscreen/` (consult the `credits.txt`) there, which are unlicensed.